From Survival to System: Why It Exists and Why It Must Be Tested

 From Collapse to Construction

 In April 2024, my life as I knew it ended.
-I walked away from a deeply harmful relationship, lost the company I had built from scratch, and found myself with nothing—no partner, no home, no clear future.
-There was no “research phase.”
-There was shock, confusion, and the urgent, daily work of simply surviving.
+I walked away from a deeply harmful relationship, lost the company I had built from scratch, and found myself with nothing—no partner, almost no home, no clear future.
+What followed was a raw, unplanned process of survival that slowly turned into discovery.
+Each day, I searched for ways to make sense of shock, confusion, and the patterns of harm I had lived through.
+Step by step, those survival notes became sketches, and the sketches became a map.

 The Influence of Hans Rosling and Lifelong Intellectual Curiosity